strainer/fancy/README.md

 ####Gravity a basic interaction

-Approximate (non-relativistic) Gravity amounts to one configuration of an attractive/repulsive function between things.
-It is a fairly simple configuration where attraction is given by the inverse of the square of the distance between.
-More complexety can be involved in discerning the details of each separation between things than in calculating the resulting influence of the separations.
+Common newtonian Gravity amounts to one formullation of an attractive/repulsive function between things.
+It is a fairly simple formula where attraction is given by the inverse of the square of the distance between.
+More algorithm complexety can be involved in discerning the details of each separation between things than in calculating the resulting influence of the separations.

 #### Cross-quests and inter-quests
-The task of optimising all possible interactions between all jotes, on each timestep, requires cluster-grouping-graphing them all in an addressable structure which helps distinguish between distant and close pairs.
+The task of optimising all possible interactions between all jotes, on each timestep, requires group-graphing them all in an addressable structure which helps distinguish between distant and close pairs.
 An implementation of this is fairly well begun and is tested in the solar system figment where groups of objects (ie each planetary system) can be so far separated from the others, that very little accuracy is lost by applying gravitation influence between the groups instead of accounting each individual member.

 Here the graphs groups (aka nodes) are called 'spots' as they correspond to *measured spots in space* which all their child spots and jotes are guaranteed to fit within.